 Even though we arrived early, we still did not have time to go and pick up the tickets for the audience.
 So, we took another risk and headed straight to St. Peter’s Basilica, luggage and all.

 The driver got us there in record time.
-He somehow managed not to wreck while watching Christina finish getting dressed in the back of his cab.
-I gave him enough money for us to take two legal taxi rides and we rushed across St. Peter’s Square.
+He somehow managed not to wreck while watching Christina finish getting dressed in his rearview mirror.
+I gave him enough money for us to take multiple legal taxi rides and we rushed across St. Peter’s Square.

 We checked our luggage and ran back across the square to the hideous Paul VI Auditorium.
 The Swiss Guard did not even ask for our tickets, he just pointed us to the newlywed section.